Multiple, duplicate, concurrent publication/simultaneous submission

 Comparison of relevant texts

 The first stage must be a simple comparison of the relevant texts.
-A simple side-by-side comparison by the editor for the simpler forms of duplicate publication or a more thoughtful analysis by the editor if the same research or a single research project is being inappropriately written up as separate articles.
+This might involve a simple side-by-side comparison by the editor for the simpler forms of duplicate publication or a more thoughtful analysis by the editor if the same research or a single research project has apparently been inappropriately written up as separate articles.

 Note that an identical or similar version of an article may have been published by one journal (often in a national or local edition, usually in a local language) and legitimately republished in another more international journal.
 The ethical implications of such republication will depend on the editorial policies of the journal - and agreement by the editors of the two journals involved.
 Republication may be appropriate provided the prior publication and any relevant facts concerning such publication are disclosed to and agreed by the editor.
 A brief explanation of these circumstances and full citation details for the previous article should be published along with the newly published version, preferably as a footnote to the title.